rmurali16/omdb-project1/README.md

 # omdb-project1

 ## About
 This Repository is a compilation of the coding exercises covered for API Testing using Rest Assured Library.
-It walks through the simple ways of composing HTTP requests in Rest Assured.
-The repository is to be used as a learning supplement to the code exercises covered in the video series.
-It will be fruitful if the code is tried out first and then referred in case the output doesn't match the expected values.

 More information in this webpage: <http://rest-assured.io/>